boursam/Lightweight-Kubernetes-Observability-Stack/README.md

 ---

-## Notes
+> [!NOTE]

-- This stack targets a **single-node** k3s setup (control-plane + worker combined) — fine for local dev, homelab, or edge use cases.
+> This stack targets a **single-node** k3s setup (control-plane + worker combined) — fine for local dev, homelab, or edge use cases.
 For multi-node or HA, k3s supports embedded etcd and additional server/agent nodes; that's outside the scope of this project.
-- `kube-prometheus-stack` bundles Prometheus, Grafana, Alertmanager, node-exporter, and kube-state-metrics in one chart, with Grafana pre-wired to Prometheus as a datasource — no manual data source configuration needed.
+>`kube-prometheus-stack` bundles Prometheus, Grafana, Alertmanager, node-exporter, and kube-state-metrics in one chart, with Grafana pre-wired to Prometheus as a datasource >no manual data source configuration needed.
-- For anything exposed beyond `kubectl port-forward` (e.g. via Ingress or a `LoadBalancer` service), make sure to set real credentials and restrict network access accordingly.
+>For anything exposed beyond `kubectl port-forward` (e.g. via Ingress or a `LoadBalancer` service), make sure to set real credentials and restrict network access accordingly.